 My mother went on to explain that Tepper had suffered a massive brain aneurysm and died in the prison commissary eating a bag of potato chips.
 I have since done considerable research into this cause of death, and it seems there is a good chance Tepper was in pain at the time of his passing, but that possibility is cold comfort all the same.

 My cousin called that very night, less than an hour after I learned of Tepper’s demise.
-The phone was in my hand and I answered on the first ring.
+The phone was in my hand.
+I answered on the first ring.

-It was a long time before he answered and when he did his voice was slow like mud and so far away.
+It was a long time before he replied, and when he did his voice was slow, like mud and so far away.

 “Tom?
-I think I got turned around.
+I think I got turned around in the storm.
 I think I’m lost.”

 “Where are you, man?’

-“Pete, listen man, you need to let go of the road,” I told him, having no idea what I was saying, only knowing it seemed to work in the movies.
+“Pete, listen, you need to let go of the road,” I told him, having no idea what I was saying, only knowing it seemed to work in the movies.
 “You need to move on.”

-“No. I’m real close to you now.
+“No. I’m so close to you now.
 I can feel it, Tom.
 But I’ve been walking so damn long.
 There are holes in my shoes…”